 However, the same HVAC system that contains your AC may also contain a gas furnace, oil furnace, or gas-fired water heater.
 If any of those have a cracked heat exchanger, blocked flue, or improper venting, they can produce CO that gets distributed throughout your home by the same blower that runs your AC.

-That's why so many people search 'can ac cause carbon monoxide' — symptoms appear during cooling season, but the actual source is a combustion appliance sharing the same air system.
+That is why searches for "air conditioner and carbon monoxide" climb every summer.
+Symptoms show up during cooling season, but the actual source is almost always a combustion appliance sharing the same air system, not the AC itself.

 Only combustion-based equipment can produce carbon monoxide.
 Here's the breakdown for typical Coastal Georgia homes.